infotexture/talks/docs/PITCHME.md

 ### Create a Pull Request

-If you know how to fix the issue yourself, that's great!

-Here's what to do:
+If you know how to fix the issue yourself, here's what to do:

 1. [Fork the repository][19],
 2. [Create a new branch][20],